Skip to Main Content

 5.2.
 Let's examine some Websites

 As you have read, timeliness of some sources that you might want to use in your research depends on the topic.
 If your topic is historical, you may use information as far back as you wish.
 However, with medical information, the content you use needs to be up to date and well-researched.
-Here are three website for you to compare using the questions on the right?
+Here are three websites for you to compare using the questions on the right?

 The Medical Library: https://www.medical-library.net/